-It should be noted that the AEAT.xml and OSN.xml files referenced contain the AEAT and OSN XML fragments as described in A/331 [1], respectively.
-The Receiver shall extract the XML fragment from the binary LLS table and GZIP encoding.

 Asynchronous Notifications of Changes

 The types of notifications that the Receiver shall provide to the Broadcaster Application through the APIs defined in this section are as specified in Table 9.2.
 All use a method of org.atsc.notify and include a parameter called "msgType" to indicate the type of notification.